-Homemade sourdough bread begins with a sourdough starter and bakers are known to covet a healthy starter and care for it as if it's a family pet.
+Homemade sourdough bread begins with a sourdough starter.
+Bakers are known to covet a healthy starter and care for it as if it were a treasured family pet.
 If you're interested in beginning your own, there is no easier way to begin than with this easy recipe.

 A starter is a homemade yeast for bread.
 With regular yeast bread, you go to the store and buy active dry yeast.
 Sourdough breads, on the other hand, get their flavor from wild yeast that is naturally found in your kitchen.
 It will make your breads rise and give them a unique flavor.

 Capturing a good yeast can sometimes be tricky.
 With this recipe, you will be using a commercial yeast to get the starter going.
 Once your starter has had a chance to bubble up and grow more yeast, you will be able to use it in sourdough bread recipes.

 A sourdough starter is not a one-time ingredient.
 It is something that you can keep alive for months or years with proper care.
 Remember, yeast is a living organism, and this starter certainly has a life of its own.

 In a ceramic bowl, add warm water and yeast.
 Mix with wooden spoon until the yeast is dissolved.